AKAspanion/monorepo-react-native-nextjs-template/readme.md

-# Blank React Native with Nextjs Template Example Monorepo 🕴
+# Solito with Expo Router Example Monorepo 🕴

 ## 🔦 About

-This monorepo is a blank starter for an Expo + Next.js app.
+This monorepo is a starter for an Expo + Next.js app using [Expo Router](https://expo.github.io/router/) to enable a file-system based routing in native apps.
+The API is very Next.js- and Remix-esque.
+I view it as the future of cross-platform routing.

 ## 📦 Included packages